 STATUS IN MY LIBRARY: We don’t have it.
 It would be easy to talk up to my students, but it is WAY too graphic for middle school.
 Probably even too graphic for many high schoolers, too.

 READALIKES: Acceleration (McNamee), Counterfeit Son (Alphin), Kill Game (Pascal)

 *Please keep in mind I only read about 200 pages, so content ratings do not include anything after the first 200 pages.*

 - Language: mild–I don’t remember anything specific or the language being gratuitous

-- Sexuality: medium–references to Billy Dent’s rape of victims, female body found naked in a field, Jasper’s girlfriend kisses him on his lap and Jasper’s body responds
+- Sexuality: medium–references to Billy Dent’s rape of victims, female body found naked in a field, Jasper’s girlfriend kisses him while sitting on his lap (and Jasper’s body responds)

 - Violence: EXTREME–probably the most violent YA I’ve every read–references to rape, forced drug injections, murder, body nailed to ceiling, body found in field has fingers cut off